 With Sylvan’s Engineering programs in the Columbia and Jefferson City region, learning is fun and exciting!
 Your child will have an amazing time working on a different hands-on project every week, such as constructing cool machines or bridges using LEGO® bricks or K’NEX® pieces.
 Watch your child’s creativity reach new heights as he or she builds these cool creations with a buddy and challenges other teams to fun competitions.
 It’s an innovative way for your child to think and problem-solve just like an engineer while developing crucial 21st century skills along the way!

 In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the Columbia and Jefferson City region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
 Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼

-- Interactive activities, from constructing machines with LEGO® bricks to designing bridges with K’NEX® pieces.
+- Practical, hands-on projects that range from designing machines using LEGO® bricks to building different bridge types with K’NEX® pieces.

-- A 21st century curriculum that focuses on equipping students with STEM skills.
+- A 21st century education designed to equip your child with STEM skills.

-- A supportive educational environment, featuring a 6:1 student-to-teacher ratio and no more than 12 students per class.
+- An intimate classroom setting, including a 6:1 student-to-teacher ratio and no more than 12 students per class.

-- Ongoing email communication to keep parents in the loop throughout the program.
+- Weekly email communication to keep parents involved and informed.